 To ensure TCF remains top of mind all Hollardites received TCF lunch boxes – each time they opened their lunch box they’d be reminded of our TCF commitment.

 Since TCF is not an event but a way of life for Hollardites, we have regular electronic campaigns and campaigns around the Hollard buildings reminding Hollardites that the customers are at the heart of everything we do.

 In addition, all Hollard team members are required to complete the TCF e-learning module and assessment, ensuring that they understand their responsibilities and impact in terms of TCF.

-Hollard developed a claims philosophy which sets out our commitments in terms of claims payments, the ethos that needs to be applied when making claims decision, as well as the principles that need to be applied and our position around claims decisions in certain circumstances.
+Hollard developed a claims philosophy which sets out our commitments in terms of claims payments, the ethos that needs to be applied when making claims decisions, as well as the principles that need to be applied and our position around claims decisions in certain circumstances.
 This philosophy is linked to the Hollard Way and Purpose to ensure that our service culture is driven through everything we do.
-We insist that our partners who deal with our customers at claims stage are well versed in the claims philosophy and that they apply it in the same way that we would.
+We insist that our partners who deal with our customers at the claims stage are well-versed in the claims philosophy and that they apply it in the same way that we would.